monumental-movement/monumental-movement.github.io/en/_posts/2025-11-05-column-steve-jobs-jonathan-ive.md

 ---

-## Prologue: Shaking beats, bouncing bass—what is UK garage?
+## Prologue: A new culture that combines music and technology

 Text: mmr｜Theme: Tracing the changes in the duo's music views, design philosophy, and product line based on primary materials and reliable testimonies.